tshrode37/Florida-Manatee-Mortalities/README.md

 6. Check residuals
 7. Calculate forecasts once the residuals look like white noise

 We have already plotted the data, which shows that our time series has an upward trend, but does not indicate changes in variance.
-We have also shown that the time series is non-stationary but by taking the first difference of the data, our time series is stationary.
+We have also shown that the time series is non-stationary.
+By taking the first difference of the data, our time series is stationary.

 ```r
 total_manatee_ts %>% diff() %>% ggtsdisplay(main = "")
 ```
 <img src="https://user-images.githubusercontent.com/54876028/116292267-82068b80-a763-11eb-9750-c435edaa100c.png" width="550" height="500"/>

 The PACF plot above suggests an AR(2) model.
 Thus, an initial candidate model is an ARIMA(2,1,0) model.
-We will fit this model along with variations including ARIMA(3,1,0), ARIMA(3,1,1), ARIMA(2,1,1).
-Of these, the ARIMA(2,1,0) has a slightlt smaller AICc value.
+We will fit this model along with similar variations including ARIMA(3,1,0), ARIMA(3,1,1), ARIMA(2,1,1).
+Of these, the ARIMA(2,1,0) has a slightly smaller AICc value.

 <img src="https://user-images.githubusercontent.com/54876028/116293498-faba1780-a764-11eb-9626-760bef44f80f.png" width="550" height="500"/>